 The notional values associated with these derivative instruments are generally not recorded in the financial statements; however, the fair values of these instruments are recorded in the Statements of Fiduciary Net Position and the total changes in fair value for the year are included as net appreciation in fair value of investments in the Statements of Changes in Fiduciary Net Position.
-For the year ended June 30, 2022, the change in fair value in the swap contracts resulted in a gain of \$133 million of investment income.
-The change in fair value in the futures contracts resulted in a gain of \$25 million of investment income.
-Foreign currency risk risk associated with derivative activities is included in the Currency Exposures by Asset Class table.
+For the year ended June 30, 2023, the change in fair value in the swap contracts resulted in a gain of \$128 million of investment income.
+The change in fair value in the futures contracts resulted in a loss of \$132 thousand of investment income.
+Foreign currency risk associated with derivative activities is included in the Currency Exposures by Asset Class table.
 MOSERS does not anticipate additional significant market risk from the derivative arrangements.